-The days of lugging a large portfolio full of prints around are waning.
-Through some meetings might still require a physical portfolio, much art world business including image presentation is initiated over email.
+The days of lugging a large portfolio are all but gone.
+Though some meetings might still require a physical portfolio, much art world business including image presentation is initiated over email.
 The reasons are obvious: it’s non-cumbersome, convenient, and free.
 Artists email their artwork to introduce work to a prospective gallery, to send a price list and / or available works to a client, or even to show their work to a curator or writer.
 Though not many galleries would take on an artist without a studio visit, people do often purchase work through images online.
 In any of these instances and others, email is used to begin a dialogue.
 Therefore, it is important to send a clear, professional, and properly-sized email of your artwork.
+Below we get into more detail about how to email your artwork.

 Image format and image sizing